rakib2067/Typescript/README.md

 - If we were to create another employee object, it may have other properties, as of right now we do not have a specific way of defining the structure of an employee object
 - The syntax used previously is a bit hard on the eyes and can make the code hard to read

-This is Type Aliases come in:
+This is where Type Aliases come in:

 ```typescript
 type Employee = {